Reclaim Your Real Magic by Using this Advanced Psychological Method

 But more importantly, it means we have no one to blame but ourselves.
 It means no one from our past or present is the determinant of our future character and behavior.

-This, if you look at it deeply, can be terrifying to the part of us that resists growth and development.
+This, if you look at it deeply, can be terrifying to the part of us that resists growth, as psychologist Abraham Maslow noted in Toward a Psychology of Being.

 We have a fixed mindset.